agritsik/awesome-books/Java_Concurrency_in_Practice.md

 > :point_right: __What does Future.cancel() do if not interrupting?__ - If it is not interrupting it will simply tell the future that is is cancelled.
 You can check that via isCancelled() but nothing happens if you don't check that manually. [stack](https://stackoverflow.com/a/21445268/5253591)

+> :point_right: __Does a Future timeout kill the Thread execution__ - It does not.
+Why would it?
+Unless you tell it to.
+... `future.cancel(true);` does not stop the running underlying task, it just sets the interrupted flag to true for the running thread.
+It is your code that is responsible to check this flag and throw InterruptedException if it is true. [stack](https://stackoverflow.com/questions/16231508/does-a-future-timeout-kill-the-thread-execution)

 ```java
     public static void main(String[] args) throws InterruptedException {
         ExecutorService executorService = Executors.newFixedThreadPool(4);